-As of December 31, 2019, there is \$5.7 million and \$13.7 million of current and non-current deferred revenue, respectively, related to the Servier Agreements.
+As of December 31, 2021, there is \$5.8 million and \$4.6 million of current and non-current deferred revenue, respectively, related to the Servier Agreements.

 The Company incurred costs to obtain the contract with Servier.
 Upon adoption of ASC 606, the Company capitalized \$0.5 million of third-party service fees in accordance with ASC 340.
-As of December 31, 2019, the remaining balance of the asset recognized from costs to obtain the Servier contract is \$0.3 million.
-Amortization during the twelve months ended December 31, 2019 was \$0.2 million.
+As of December 31, 2021, the remaining balance of the asset recognized from costs to obtain the Servier contract is \$0.1 million.
+Amortization during the twelve months ended December 31, 2021 was de minimis.
+Amortization during the twelve months ended December 31, 2020 was \$0.1 million.